 If you find yourself sideways when paddling downstream and a large rock appears in your path, lean downstream immediately.
 Doing so will counteract the force of the water under the kayak that’s trying to tip it over.

-Learning how to rescue yourself and others is also very important.
+Learning how to rescue yourself and others are also very important.
 While you may not tip over on your first kayak fishing trip, especially if the water is flat and calm, you will fall into the water at some point as you learn how to expertly paddle or adjust to casting one-handed.

 If you’re not confident in your kayaking skills, don’t be afraid to take some lessons.
 An instructor will discuss and demonstrate basic rescue techniques and can also teach you how to quickly right your kayak and climb back in.

 While you’re getting the hang of kayaking, make sure you never kayak alone.
-Be sure to team up with an experienced kayak angler so you can learn more about the rules of kayaking and how you can adjust your casting technique in order to avoid causing the kayak ti capsize.
+Be sure to team up with an experienced kayak angler so you can learn more about the rules of kayaking and how you can adjust your casting technique in order to avoid causing the kayak to capsize.
 Most anglers will have to adjust their cast by doing so using only one hand.
 This is the biggest adjustment for newbie kayak anglers.
 It can take a long time to get the hang of casting from a kayak if you don’t have an experienced angler around to show you the ropes.
 Additionally, your fishing buddy can also give you some pointers on how to load your kayak correctly, what types of strokes work the best based on water conditions, and how to quickly right the kayak when you feel it beginning to tip over.